NVIDIA/warp/README.md

 ### When should I call `wp.synchronize()`?
 -------

 One of the common sources of confusion for new users is when calls to `wp.synchronize()` are necessary.
 The answer is "almost never"!
-Synchronization is quite expensive, and should generally be avoided.
+Synchronization is quite expensive, and should generally be avoided unless necessary.
 Warp naturally takes care of synchronization between operations (e.g.: kernel launches, device memory copies).

 For example, the following requires no manual synchronization, as the conversion to NumPy will automatically synchronize: